micro-ROS/.github/profile/README.md

    </p>
 </a>

-Bridging the gap between resource-constrained microcontrollers and larger processors in robotic applications that are based on the Robot Operating Systems.
+_Bridging the gap between resource-constrained MCUs and robotic applications that are based on the ROS 2._

 # Get in touch!